Arriving by Bus

 Buses of the Massachusetts Bay Transportation Authority (MBTA) crisscross the metropolitan area and travel farther into suburbia than the subway and trolley lines.
 Most bus routes run from 5:30 am to 12:30 am.

-CharlieCards (prepaid stored-value fare cards) are sold at all subway terminals from ticket agents, who are generally there from 7 am to 7 pm.
-The hard-plastic cards can be purchased with cash or with debit or credit cards.
+CharlieCards (reloadable stored-value fare cards) are available for free at many subway terminals from ticket agents, who are generally there from 7 am to 7 pm.
+The hard-plastic cards can be loaded at fare kiosks with cash or with debit or credit cards.
 To pay the bus fare, tap your pass on the fare plate when you enter.